nlopez59/MortgageWorkspace/readme.md

 | DD Name   | Purpose
 |-----------|---------
 | TASKLIB   | The load PDS where the Cobol Compiler resides - like the 'STEPLIB' in JCL
-| SYSIN     | Input source file member of a PDS
+| SYSIN     | Input member of a source PDS
 | SYSLIB    | Input source copybooks
-| SYSLIN    | Output object deck member of an Object PDS and passed to the linkedit step
+| SYSLIN    | Output member of an object PDS and passed to the linkedit step
-| DBRMLIB   | Output DB2 DBRM member for DB2-based programs and used by a DB2 bind job.
+| DBRMLIB   | Output member of a DB2 DBRM PDS used to bind DB2-based programs
 | SYSPRINT  | Output compiler log

 **Linkedit step DDs**
 | DD Name   | Purpose
 |-----------|---------
 | SYSIN     | Input linked control cards (optional)
-| SYSLIN    | Input Object deck from the compile step
+| SYSLIN    | Input member of the object PDS passed from the compile step
-| SYSLIB    | Input Load PDS to include statically called application programs or subsystem APIs
+| SYSLIB    | Input load PDSs to include statically called application programs or subsystem APIs
-| SYSLMOD   | Output load module member of a Load PDS and used for Deployment
+| SYSLMOD   | Output member(artifact) of an application's load PDS and used during deployment
 | SYSPRINT  | Output linkedit log

 _Side Notes_